 Neil Ellenoff is a graduate of the Wharton School at the University of Pennsylvania and Columbia University Law School.
 He practiced as a certified public accountant for 45 years at his own firm in Doylestown, PA.
 He now divides his time between Fort Lauderdale and the Berkshires, serving on the boards and the executive committees of the Berkshire Theatre Festival and the Broward Public Library Foundation in Fort Lauderdale.
 He is the former treasurer of the board of Gould Farm in Monterey, MA, and the former vice president of the board of the New Hope Historical Society in Pennsylvania.
 He is a former board member of the James A. Michener Art Museum, the Ann Silverman Community Health Clinic in Doylestown, and the Foundation for International Child Health.

-Michael Simon has earned renown as an interior designer, furniture creator, collector and antiquaire.
-He spent his formative years training to become a composer.
-Starting at age 15, his private studies with the legendary composer Stephen Sondheim led to a concentration in classical music at Carnegie Mellon University and the Manhattan School of Music.
-He evolved, however, to interior design and, nearly two decades ago, established his own firm, Michael Simon Interiors, Inc. Currently, with a distinguished client roster, Simon works around the world, setting a standard for excellence in residential design.
+Michael Simon is an interior designer, furniture creator, collector, and antiquaire.
+He spent his formative years training to become a composer, which led to a concentration in classical music at Carnegie Mellon University and the Manhattan School of Music.
+His interests evolved, however, to the decorative arts and interior design.
+For over twenty years, he has headed his own firm, Michael Simon Interiors, Inc. With a distinguished client roster, Simon works around the world, specializing primarily in residential design.
 He lectures frequently and has contributed to the public programs of the American International Fine Art Fair; Institute of Classical Architecture & Art; Hillwood Estate, Museum & Gardens; Society of the Four Arts; and Sotheby’s Institute of Art.
-His work has been published in several books as well as The New York Times, House & Garden, Architectural Digest, New York magazine andHouse Beautiful, among other domestic and international publications.
-For further information please visit www.michaelsimoninc.com.
+His work has been published in several books and numerous publications, including The New York Times; House & Garden; Architectural Digest; New York Magazine; and House Beautiful.

 Gertrude de G. Wilmers – Although based in New York City, Ms. Wilmers spends a large part of the year in Stockbridge, MA where her family’s roots go back to the 1880s.
 After receiving an M.A. from the University of Virginia in International Relations and working in politics and government, she decided to pursue her longtime interest in art and, in 1991, received a Ph.D. in Art History from Columbia University.
 Ms. Wilmers has lectured and published articles in the fields of American, Renaissance, and Baroque art.
-Her second book is on the painter and stained glass designer Frederic Crowninshield, who was Ms. Wilmers’ great-grandfather, and is scheduled for publication in December 2010.
-She is a member of the board of directors of the Berkshire Museum in Pittsfield and the International Foundation for Art Research in New York City, a non-profit arts related organization from which she recently retired.
+Her most recent book Frederick Crowninshield: A Renaissance Man in the Gilded Age, was published in 2012 by the University of Massachusetts Press.
+Her past and current board memberships include the Berkshire Museum in Pittsfield and the International Foundation for Art Research in New York City.